Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Binding Skinned Meshes to Skeletons at Runtime.md

 to extract the bone paths, as well as bone hierarchy relationships and animation clip samples.
 These clones are referred to as “Shadow Hierarchies” in Kinemation and are managed behind-the-scenes through the Smart Blobber APIs.

+Beginning in 0.12.0, you can also get a cached version of this extraction via the *Optimized Skeleton Cache* component.
+If for some reason you reimport the original prefab again, you may need to regenerate the cache using the component’s menu option.

 ### Mesh Bones Referring to the Root